Espresso coffee machines

 Our espresso machines test includes:

 It’s reasonable to expect a new appliance to remain fault-free for at least the first five years.
-Our predicted reliability won’t tell you whether the washing machine in your laundry will spring a leak tomorrow, but it does show which brands make models that are less likely to fail.
+Our predicted reliability won’t tell you whether your espresso machine will stop working tomorrow, but it does show which brands make models that are less likely to fail.

 Older appliances are more likely to go wrong, but common faults should be repairable.
 Repairs should be affordable and convenient – parts need to be easy to find at a reasonable cost, instructions should be available, and repair shouldn’t need hours of expert labour.